NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Using-hdf5-r/Subset-HDF5-hyperspectral/Subset-HDF5-hyperspectral.md

-will take a full HDF5 file of NEON hyperspectral reflectance data from the San Joaquin Experimental Range (SJER) that has a file size of ~652 Mb and make a new HDF5 file with a reduced spatial extent, and a reduced spectral resolution, yeilding a file of only ~50.1 Mb.
+will take a full HDF5 file of NEON hyperspectral reflectance data from the San Joaquin Experimental Range (SJER) that has a file size of ~652 Mb and make a new HDF5 file with a reduced spatial extent, and a reduced spectral resolution, yielding a file of only ~50.1 Mb.
 This reduction in file size will make it easier and faster to conduct your analysis and to share your data with others.
 We will then use this subsetted file in the <a href="https://www.neonscience.org/intro-hsi-r-series" target="_blank"> *Introduction to Hyperspectral Remote Sensing Data* series</a>.